-Kumquats are tiny citrus fruits that look a bit like teeny tiny oblong-shaped oranges.
-They have a lovely, bright, sweet-tart flavor that rivals the best, most complex citrus flavors out there.
-And, unlike most of their citrus brethren, the peel on these inch-long fruits are fully and totally edible.
+Kumquats, tiny citrus fruits that look a bit like oblong oranges, have a bright sweet-tart flavor that rivals the best, most complex citrus out there.
+And, unlike most of their citrus brethren, the peel on these inch-long fruits is edible, so you can just wash them and pop them into your mouth whole.

-Start looking for kumquats in January—usually not until towards the end of the month, but sometimes they come in earlier.
+Start looking for kumquats in January; they usually don't appear in grocery stores until the end of the month, but they can occasionally come in earlier.
 Kumquats stay in season through March and sometimes into April.
+Believed to be native to China, kumquats are cultivated throughout Asia, including extensively in Japan; commercial growers in California and Florida supply most of the kumquats in U.S. grocery stores, though.

 How to Choose Kumquats

 Buy kumquats with bright, smooth skins that feel a bit heavy for their diminutive size.
-Avoid kumquats with bruises, cuts, or blemishes of any kind—the edible skin is more delicate and tender than that of other citrus fruits, and also more susceptible to damage.
+Avoid kumquats with bruises, cuts, or blemishes of any kind—the edible skin is more delicate and tender than that of other citrus fruits and thus, more susceptible to damage.
+It's also the sweetest part of the fruit; the juicy insides contribute the tartness.

 How to Store Kumquats

-Eat or use kumquats as soon after purchasing as you can.
-Unlike other citrus fruits, kumquats don't have a long shelf life (those thin, edible peels don't protect them as well as the thicker peels of oranges or lemon).
+Eat or use kumquats as quickly as possible after you purchase them.
+Unlike other citrus fruits, kumquats don't have a long shelf life; the thin, edible peels don't provide the protection that the thicker peels of oranges or lemon do.

 If you do need to store them for a few days, keep kumquats in a paper bag or loosely wrapped in plastic in the fridge.